kfarst/angular2-upgrade-adapter-example/README.md

 The app still runs using ui-router (sorry, no ng2 router usage).
 Also I apologize for the terrible movie poster quality, Rotten Tomatoes no longer serves hi-res images from its API.

+## Running the Application

+1. Run `npm install` to install app dependencies
+2. Run `npm start` to build the TypeScript, watch for changes and launch the web server

 ![screenshot](http://i.imgur.com/InN0V5y.png)